Sarah M. Pike

 Sarah M. Pike is an American author and professor of comparative religion in the Department of Religious studies at California State University, Chico.
 Her interests include paganism, environmentalism, religion and ecology, and ritual studies.
 Her research on neopaganism and radical environmentalism has been lauded as being significant to the study of festival and group behaviour.
 She is the president of the International Society for the Study of Religion, Nature, and Culture, co-chair of the American Academy of Religion, Ritual Studies Group, and director of the California State University, Chico Humanities Center.

 Education

-Pike completed her BA, cum laude, in Religion at Duke University in 1983.
-She earned her MA and PhD (with distinction) in Religious studies from Indiana University in 1989 and 1998 respectively.
+Pike completed her Bachelor of Arts, cum laude, in Religion at Duke University in 1983.
+She earned her Master of Arts and PhD (with distinction) in Religious studies from Indiana University Bloomington in 1989 and 1998 respectively.
 Her doctoral advisor was Robert Orsi.
-During her time at Indiana University, Pike extensively observed and involved herself within local (Midwestern) neopagan communities and gatherings as part of her field research.
+During her time at Indiana University Bloomington, Pike extensively observed and involved herself within local (Midwestern) neopagan communities and gatherings as part of her field research.